DeltaIsaire/palmFD/README.md

 The code has been developed and tested on Linux Mint 18.
 I have tried to make the code fully compatible with Windows, but compatibility is not guaranteed.

-In particular, the null models for functional diversity are generated with parallel processing using 'parallel:mclapply'.
+In particular, the null models for functional diversity are generated with parallel processing using 'parallel::mclapply'.
 This R function uses forking, which is not supported on Windows.

 ## Running the code